 - liquidating trustees

-He also represents financial institutions and regulated entities in consumer loan disputes involving consumer protection statutes in both federal and state courts.
+Greg also prosecutes and defends against avoidance and fraudulent transfer actions brought in large chapter 11 cases and represents financial institutions and regulated entities in consumer loan disputes involving consumer protection statutes in both federal and state courts.

 Before joining Blank Rome, Greg served as a law clerk for the Honorable Thomas M. Golden, United States District Court for the Eastern District of Pennsylvania.
 While in law school, Greg served as a judicial intern in the Chambers of United States Magistrate Judge Timothy R. Rice.
 Greg also was a staff member of the Temple Law Review.